raos-projects/wordle-analysis/README.md

 on a combination of vocabulary breadth and strategic reasoning, this study investigates a less intuitive factor—luck.

-This analysis, titled “Better To Be Lucky Than Good: A Wordle Analysis,” explores the relative contributions of luck and skill to Wordle performance.
+This analysis explores the relative contributions of luck and skill to Wordle performance.
 Using a dataset of Wordle games, we employ an R-based analysis to measure how each player’s skill and luck scores correlate with the number of guesses required to solve the puzzle.

 ## Methods